bthijazi/androidAssignments/README.md

 # androidAssignments
-for my assignments in android app development 1 course
+for my assignments in android app development 1 & 2 courses